Engee documentation

-Code generation for Arduino (PWM on finite automata)
+Code generation for Arduino (PWM on finite state machines)

-In this example, we will develop a simple model in Engee for pulse width modulation on the output of Arduino-compatible boards using the Finite Automata library to build the algorithm and the C Function
+In this example, we will develop the simplest model in Engee for pulse width modulation at the output of Arduino-compatible boards using the library Finite automata for constructing an algorithm and a block C Function to interact with the target device's peripherals.

 Introduction

-The hardware used in this example is the same as in the example arduino_blink_chart
+The hardware in this example uses the same as in the example arduino_blink_chart.

-block receives the value of the PWM pulse duration, where it is further transferred to the PWM pin (~13) of the Arduino board.
+To the "in" block input C Function The value of the PWM pulse duration is received, where it is then transmitted to the PWM pin (~13) of the Arduino board.

 State diagram

-.
-As can be seen from the diagram below, this state does not reproduce any actions except for the checks of transition conditions.
-At each step of the model computation, the transition condition is checked in the specified order until one of them is fulfilled.
+Block Status diagram Chart as mentioned earlier, in this example it is represented by a single state - Counter.
+As you can see from the diagram below, this state does not reproduce any actions other than checking the transition conditions.
+At each step of the model calculation, the transition condition is checked in the specified order until one of them is fulfilled.
 When the condition is fulfilled, the condition body is executed and the transition to the initial state occurs, after which the cycle repeats.

-The initial values of the output variables are "0", as can be seen in the signal setting menu in the status diagram.
+The initial values of the output variables are "0", as can be seen from the signal settings menu in the status diagram.

 Block C Function

-section of the block is used to initialise the controller peripherals and will be called once in the Arduino IDE in the function setup()
+Section StartCode The block is used to initialize the controller's peripherals and will be called in the Arduino IDE once in the function setup().

-section of the block is used to change the duration of the PWM pulse and output this value to the serial port.
-It will be called every 1 millisecond in the function loop()
+Section OutputCode The block is used to change the duration of the PWM pulse and output this value to the serial port.
+It will be called every 1 millisecond in the function loop().

-A detailed description of each procedure is given in the block comments C Function
+A detailed description of each procedure is given in the comments section.
+C Function.

 Let's load the described model: